paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

 For assignments, what we need to be checking is whether we are aware of the (block, candidate) pair that the assignment references.
 For approvals, we need to be aware of an assignment by the same validator which references the candidate being approved.

 However, awareness on its own of a (block, candidate) pair would imply that even ancient candidates all the way back to the genesis are relevant.
-We are actually not interested in anything before finality. did
+We are actually not interested in anything before finality.

 ## Protocol